-- 2 large zucchini, ends trimmed, spiralized into spaghetti-sized noodles
+- 2 large zucchini (ends trimmed, spiralized into spaghetti-sized noodles)

-- 2 tsp extra-virgin olive oil, divided
+- 2 teaspoons extra-virgin olive oil (divided)

-- 1 clove garlic, minced
+- 1 clove garlic (minced)

-- 1 cup yellow corn, thawed if frozen
+- 1 cup yellow corn (thawed if frozen)

 - 1 cup halved grape tomatoes

-- 2-3 tbsp crumbled goat cheese (optional)
+- Optional: 2 to 3 tablespoons crumbled goat cheese

 With a spiralizer kitchen tool, spiralize two large zucchini into spaghetti-size noodles.
 If you don't have a spiralizer, you can use a julienne peeler instead.

 In a medium-sized skillet, heat the olive oil over medium heat.
 Add the shallot and cook until softened, about 2 to 3 minutes.

-- Add the corn, grape tomatoes, and basil.
+Add the corn, grape tomatoes, and basil.
 Season to taste with salt and pepper, stirring occasionally as you cook until heated through.
 When hot, turn off heat and sprinkle 1 tablespoon of crumbled goat cheese over top.

 Divide noodle dish into two bowls, garnishing with remaining goat cheese and additional basil, if desired.
 Serve immediately.

-Note: You can add shrimp to this dish, or serve alongside grilled chicken.
+- You can add shrimp to this dish, or serve alongside grilled chicken.